ASURA & SERAPHIM TROPES

 Blade Below the Shoulder: Seraphim's right arm can morph into a blade protruding from her arm.

 Stronger with Age: At the time of her debut, Nemesis Seraphim was but a fledgling angel, her true potential yet to be fully realized.
 However, as time passed and battles were fought, she underwent a remarkable transformation.
 When she returned, Seraphim had experienced significant development, not only in strength but also in adapting to the Mortal Realm.
-By the Siege arc, she could deliver a punch strong enough to induce a heart attack in a person.
-However, in her Omega Seraphim form, she could create a hole in a person's chest with just one punch.
+By the time the Siege arc came around, a single punch from her could cause enough internal damage to trigger a heart attack in her opponent.
+But when she ascended to Omega Seraphim, that power skyrocketed to terrifying new heights.
+A punch from her in this form was no longer just debilitating—it could tear straight through a person's chest, leaving nothing but a gaping hole where their heart used to be.

 Graceful in Their Element: While Seraphim possesses angelic abilities that allow her to dwell the mortal realm, her true power and essence are deeply rooted in the Underworld.
 Unlike Sokar or Ahsmanet, who are more familiar with the mortal realm and its ambience, Seraphim's connection to the Underworld gives her a different perspective and approach to her surroundings, making her quite weaker.